petar-m/EventBrokerSlim/README.md

 `WithMaxConcurrentHandlers` defines how many handlers can run at the same time.
 Default is 2.

-`DisableMissingHandlerWarningLog` suppresses logging warnins when there is no handler found for event.
+`DisableMissingHandlerWarningLog` suppresses logging warning when there is no handler found for event.

 ## Publishing Events